Alcaraz v Sinner, the US Open quarter-final that may have shaped our next decade of tennis

 Alcaraz – from underdog to favourite

-A mere 12 months ago, long before we had any idea of how good this match-up would be, it was Alcaraz wearing the underdog hat against his older rival.
-Ranked 35 at the time, the precocious Spaniard cracked 18 forehand winners to take down the ninth-ranked Sinner (who hit nine) in the pair’s first career meeting.
+In the early days of their rivalry, long before we had any idea of how good this match-up would be, it was Alcaraz wearing the underdog hat against his older rival.
+Ranked 35 at the time, the precocious Spaniard cracked 18 forehand winners to take down the ninth-ranked Sinner (who hit nine) in the pair’s first career meeting, at the Paris Masters.
 In the process, Alcaraz dented Sinner’s chances of qualifying for that year’s Nitto ATP Finals.

 High stakes, high quality, high hopes.
 The first iteration of this blossoming rivalry was a mouthwatering contest that piqued the collective curiosity of the tennis world.